 By Chuck Lawless

-It’s hard to believe that almost ½ of 2014 is now gone.
+It’s hard to believe that almost ½ of this year is now gone.
 Rather than worry about days past, though, let’s focus on preparing for the rest of the year.
 Use this list as a spiritual checkup to evaluate your walk, and then let us know how we might pray for you.

 - Are you praying daily?
 Are you praying regularly and recurrently (1 Thess.
 5:17)?
 Do you pray for those in authority, including government and church leaders (1 Tim.
 2:2)?
 Are you praying by name for other believers to speak the gospel boldly and clearly (Eph.
 6:18-20, Col. 4:2-4)?
 Do you pray for your enemies (Matt.
 5:44)?